 Most of the employees have switched to “Work from Home” to reduce the spread of COVID-19 across the country.
 Remote working practices are growing steadily in popularity and enabled a host of digital tools, from web conferencing, virtual business planning, e-mails, mobile collaboration applications, etc.

-“Work from Home” is not common for many organizations and they are adjusting to a set of new policies to combat the coronavirus outbreak.
+“Work from Home” is not common many organizations and they are adjusting to a set of new policies to combat the coronavirus outbreak.
 No matter, you are an IT employee, office worker, customer service professional, there is considerable room to improve your digital experience while working remotely.

 How remote working is affecting the emotional health of employees?

-As governments continue to roll out strict measures to address COVID-19, the new ways of working come along with strong impacts on the emotional health of employees, making. the existing management strategies like socializing activities, co-working, and other engagement initiatives redundant now.
-Remote working needs to be managed in a completely different manner but before implementing the strategies, they have to know the difference between isolation and loneliness.
+As governments continue to roll out strict measures to address COVID-19, the new ways of working come along with strong impacts on the emotional health of employees, making the existing management strategies like socializing activities, co-working, and other engagement initiatives redundant now.
+Remote work isolation needs to be managed in a strategic manner but prior to that, let us understand the difference between isolation and loneliness.

 Loneliness is an emotional response to the lack of employee connection that makes people feel lonely while working.
 When electronic communication is increased, the face-to-face interaction between employees is decreased drastically.
-On the other hand, isolation is related to lack of access.
-When the isolated people in the company cannot get access to the information or content they need, they feel cut-off from the organizational environment.
+On the other hand, remote work isolation is related to lack of access.
+When the isolated workforce does not get access to the information or content they need, they feel cut-off from the organizational environment.

 Isolation is more of a structural concern and not an emotional one.
-However, the feelings of isolation and loneliness are interrelated.
+However, the feelings of remote work isolation and loneliness are interrelated.
 Everyone has different circumstances with remote working experiences.
 Some may be working with family members around, working partners, or some alone.
 The concerns of every employee need to be taken seriously to reduce the impact on employee morale, engagement, and impacts on their emotional health.

-Well, loneliness and isolation can be handled by addressing the root concerns and having ongoing conversations, given the broader circumstances brought by the coronavirus pandemic.
+Well, the remote work isolation and loneliness can be handled by addressing the root concerns and having ongoing conversations, given the broader circumstances brought by the coronavirus pandemic.

 Here are the 5 ways to combat the remote work isolation and loneliness.